TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 7/2 Kings 7.11.md

 ---

-And he called the porters; and they told it to the king's household within.
+He called the porters; and they told it to the king's household within.